a-z-listing/a-z-listing/readme.txt

 = 2.0.0 =

 * Improved widget configuration.
+* New attribute added to the shortcode when `display="posts"`:
+  * `exclude-posts`: remove specific posts from the list
 * New attributes added to the shortcode when `display="terms"`:
   * `exclude-terms`: sets the terms to exclude from display
   * `parent-term`: set the parent that all displayed terms must be organised under